clj-kondo/clj-kondo/doc/dev.md

 5) Configuration should live in one place as much as possible.
 The `.clj-kondo/config.edn` is the preferred location for configuration.
 This has the following reasons:

    1. Configuration should be able to live in a project's source repository, so team members can work out the style which they agree on for this project.
-Supporting external configuration leads to contradicting styles among team members.
-By committing to one project single configuration team members also benefit from each other's work.
+Supporting external configuration leads to contradicting styles.
+By committing to a single project configuration team members also benefit from each other's work.
    2. Configuration spread across multiple files is harder to debug.
    3. Single-file mode should be able to find the configuration it needs in a predicable location.
 Scattering configuration in metadata across libraries does not work well for this.